IndaPlus25/norin-janusson-project/README.md

 ### Background

 TPMS is a vehicle safety system that uses tire-mounted sensors to monitor and wirelessly broadcast data related to air pressure.
-Since this data is unencrypted it can be captured and decoded with cheap hardware (see for example [this](https://www.apalrd.net/posts/2021/rtl433/) rasberry pi project).
+Since this data is unencrypted it can be captured and decoded with cheap hardware (see for example [this](https://www.apalrd.net/posts/2021/rtl433/) rasberry pi project, while not mentioned in the article the rtl_433 that they are running also catches TMPS signals).

 ### Why is this interesting